grate-driver/grate/Assembler-syntax.md

 Defines the actual vertex assembler.
 Instruction consists of the "EXEC" preamble, modifiers given in parens, one vector operation and one scalar operation.

+Preamble:

+There are two kinds of the instruction preamble: a regular "EXEC" and "EXEC_END".
+The latter will set the instructions "end of program" bit.

 Modifiers:
 - p.xyzw - predicate swizzle, swizzles the condition register components when performing condition check
 - cs - condition set